Nerf Target Practice + Free Target Printable

 Nerf Target Practice

-We went to Target and found a good deal on a Nerf gun.
+We went shopping and found a good deal on a Nerf gun.
 But the moment we got home, I realized we couldn’t send our kid off to a birthday party with zero knowledge about how the game works.
 And thus we spent a day helping him figure out how the physics and mechanics of foam darts work.

 Nerf Shooting Targets